Bangs Garcia: Career

 In 2005, upon the invitation of Close-Up, who was a major sponsor of Campus Idols; Garcia joined ABS-CBN's Close-Up To Fame talent search, where she finished a runner-up.
 In the same year, she appeared as the best friend of Cindy Kurleto's Greta in Daddy Di Do Du.
 She also auditioned for Let's Go! and the first teen-edition of Pinoy Big Brother, eventually choosing the sitcom over the reality show.

 Garcia was a series regular on Let's Go! and its final season, renamed Gokada Go!, where she played the emo chick Bangs.
 Originally credited using her real name, her character in the sitcom eventually gave birth to her screen name.

 In 2009, Garcia played leading lady to Jake Cuenca's titular Palos and appeared in TV shows Katorse and Kambal sa Uma and in films Marino and Shake, Rattle & Roll XI.

 In the second season of Midnight DJ, she portrayed Samantha "Samgirl"introduced as the Midnight DJ team's researcher, resident psychic and romantic interest to Oyo Sotto's SamboyGarcia had to leave show upon landing a lead role in Magkano ang Iyong Dangal?, taking over Roxanne Guinoo.

 She appeared in the horror films Bulong and Segunda Mano, both in 2011, and was awarded Best Supporting Actress in the 2011 PASADO Awards for her performance in latter film.

 Garcia played the titular character in the period drama psychological thriller Lauriana in 2013 and was awarded Best Actress in the PASADO Awards following year.

 Personal life

 In 2016, Garcia married British-Filipino businessman Lloyd Birchmore in London.
 They had another ceremony in Boracay in 2017.
-The couple have two daughters.
+The couple have two daughters, Amelia and Isabella.

-On July 19, 2024, Garcia announced that she is a naturalized British citizen.
+On July 2024, Garcia announced that she is a naturalized British citizen.
+She regained her Filipino citizenship in July 2026.